nmasur/drips/README.md

 - Extract all profiles from your home credentials file
   - `~/.aws/credentials` on macOS/Linux
   - `%UserProfile%\.aws\credentials` on Windows
-- Find the activated regions for each profile
-- Query AWS in all regions for each profile simultaneously
-- Collect EC2 instances and check for a `Name` tag and public IP
+- Collect EC2 instances in all accounts and regions with a `Name` tag and public IP
   - Instances without a name tag are titled "N/A"
-- Return results asynchronously
+  - Data is requested and returned asynchronously

 ## Why?